About Us – Sweden’s International Human Rights Organisation

-Civil Rights Defenders is an independent expert organisation founded in Stockholm, Sweden in 1982, with the aim of defending people’s civil and political rights.
-Our work stretches from our own backyard to countries and regions all over the world.
-One of our main tasks is to empower our partners – brave human rights defenders, who often put themselves at great risk through their engagement for other people’s rights.
+Civil Rights Defenders is an independent expert organisation founded in Stockholm in 1982 with the aim of defending human rights, in particular people’s civil and political rights.
+We also support and empower human rights defenders at risk on four continents.

 30 years of human rights work